 THANKSGIVING TRADITION #4: COMFORT BAGS

 Too tired to do anything after dinner is over?
 Then this easy activity is perfect for those in a tryptophan haze and helps those in need receive some much needed comfort as well.
 Get gallon sized plastic bags and fill them with toiletries, small snacks, gloves/socks to donate to those in need.
-It is a budget friendly way to spread love on Thanksgiving.
+It is an impactful way to spread love on Thanksgiving.

 THANKSGIVING TRADITION #5: PLAY TO GIVE